kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

   - Users should consider to use Argo Workflows or Tekton Pipelines for such use-cases.
 - Allowing for a percentage of Jobs in a ReplicatedJob to be ready to consider the whole ReplicatedJob to ready.
+- Support any other JobSet status other than Succeeded and Ready.

 ## Proposal